caneignacio/worldwide-investment-in-education/README.md

 |qualifier|97%|
 |magnitude|100%|

--**Data types**:
+**Data types**:

 The data type of each column was checked by using `df.dtypes`.
 For all the datasets, two columns are text-type or mixed (“object” type in Pandas, representing codes), whereas other two are number-type (as was already stated, there are two other columns that will not be considered).

 The text-type or mixed columns are:

-indicatorId: text that represents the value measured with a code (e.g. percentage of graduates).
+- indicatorId: text that represents the value measured with a code (e.g. percentage of graduates).

-geoUnit: text that represents the country with a code.
+- geoUnit: text that represents the country with a code.

 The number-type columns are:

-“year”: integer that represents years (to be considered date-type).
+- year: integer that represents years (to be considered date-type).

-“value”: float that represents the measured value.
+- value: float that represents the measured value.

--**Statistical summary**:
+**Statistical summary**:

 Some general statistical indicators were drawn for numeric columns, using the `df.describe()` method.